Zexlo/LBM-Hacking-Wiki/docs/tutorials/03_Root_Extraction.md

+#03 - Root Extraction

 !!! info "Note"
 	This guide uses GCRebuilder, as mentioned in the previous section.
 Some may prefer to use DAT Texture Wizard, but this tutorial does not cover using it.

 First, you need a Luigi's Mansion ISO file.
-We cannot provide the file to you, but you can either dump your personal disc, or find a copy elsewhere.
+We **cannot** provide the file to you, but you can either dump your personal disc, or find a copy elsewhere.

 ##Exporting